 The story of the workshop began when Mitra Swayamdeep was invited to conduct a drawing and painting workshop at Pitesur Village.
 With no predefined structure, the workshop initially served as an opportunity not only to introduce children to art but also to refine the teaching methodology itself.
-However, the core vision of 'The Visual Horizon' emerged during the third workshop.
+However, the core vision of 'Perception to Perspective' emerged during the third workshop.